Org-ML1819-CS7CS4-team37/ML1819--task-105--team-37/README.md

 You can learn how to analyze the impact of noise on dataset for machine learning application.

 ### DataSet
+Phase 1:

 The dataset consists of data collected from heavy Scania trucks in everyday usage.
 The system in focus is the Air Pressure system (APS) which generates pressurised air that are utilized in various functions in a truck, such as braking and gear changes.
 The datasets' positive class consists of component failures for a specific component of the APS system.
 The negative class consists of trucks with failures for components not related to the APS.
 The data consists of a subset of all available data, selected by experts.

+Phase 2:
+The two datasets are related to red and white variants of the Portuguese "Vinho Verde" wine.
+For more details, consult: [Web Link] or the reference [Cortez et al., 2009].
+Due to privacy and logistic issues, only physicochemical (inputs) and sensory (the output) variables are available (e.g. there is no data about grape types, wine brand, wine selling price, etc.).

+These datasets can be viewed as classification or regression tasks.
+The classes are ordered and not balanced (e.g. there are munch more normal wines than excellent or poor ones).
+Outlier detection algorithms could be used to detect the few excellent or poor wines.
+Also, we are not sure if all input variables are relevant.
+So it could be interesting to test feature selection methods.

 ### Reseach Paper